-An object is point-like for the naked eve if its angular size is smaller than about Challenge 160 s 2' = 0.6 mrad.
+An object is point-like for the naked eye if its angular size is smaller than about 2' = 0.6 mrad.
 Can you estimate the size of a 'point-like' dust particle?
 By the way, an object is invisible to the naked eye if it is point-like and if its luminosity, i.e., the intensity of the light from the object reaching the eye, is below some critical value.
-Can you estimate whether there are any man-made objects visible from the Moon, or from the space Challenge 161 s shuttle?
+Can you estimate whether there are any man-made objects visible from the Moon, or from the space shuttle?

 The above definition of 'point-like' in everyday life is obviously misleading.
 Do proper, real point particles exist?
 In fact, is it at all possible to show that a particle has vanishing size?
-In the same way, we need to ask and check whether points in space do CHALLENGE HINTS AND SOLUTIONS
+In the same way, we need to ask and check whether points in space do exist.
+Our walk will lead us to the astonishing result that all the answers to these questions are negative.
+Can you imagine why?
+Do not be disappointed if you find this issue difficult; many brilliant minds have had the same problem.